thomaseleff/pytensils/README.md

 `.config` contains the `class` methods for reading, writing and validating `.json` format configuration-files.
 Access the [Source](https://github.com/thomaseleff/pytensils/blob/main/pytensils/config.py) code via GitHub.

 ### Initialize an instance of the config-handler
-The `config.Handler(path: str, file_name: str, create: bool, Logging: pytensils.logging.Handler)` constructor initializes an instance of the config `class` and validates that `path` and `file_name` exist.
+The `config.Handler(path: str, file_name: str, create: bool = False, Logging: pytensils.logging.Handler | None = None)` constructor initializes an instance of the config `class` and validates that `path` and `file_name` exist.
 Should the `path` not exist, the constructor raises an `OSError`.
 Should the `file_name` not exist, the constructor raises a `FileNotFoundError`.
 Should the content not be able to be parsed as `json`, the constructor raises a `TypeError`.

  **Advanced parameters**

 - The parameter `create` can be set to `False` to initialize an instance of the `class` without reading config-data from `/path/file_name`.
-The `create` parameter is useful in order to generate the configuration-file via Python.
+The `create` parameter is useful in order to generate the configuration-file via the Python process.
-- The parameter `Logging` can be set to an instance of the `pytensils.logging.Handler` `class` to enable pretty user-logging for config-related read, write and validation errors natively
+- The parameter `Logging` can be set to an instance of the `pytensils.logging.Handler` `class` to enable pretty user-logging for config-related read, write and validation errors natively.

 ``` python
 import os